-'Standard & Poor's' A credit rating agency.
+'Standard & Poor's' A credit rating agency, including S&P Global Inc. and its affiliated entities.

 'Standardised Approach for Counterparty Credit Risk (SA-CCR)' The approach for the calculation of Exposure at Default for derivative and long-settlement transactions introduced in the UK under CRR II from 1 January 2022.
 This is a more risk sensitive approach that replaces the Current Exposure Method (CEM) and Standardised Method (SM) applicable under CRR.